Best for Dual-User System

 At-Home provides emergency protection in the home.
 The system includes a base station with a range of 1,300 feet and a 32-hour backup battery to keep the system running in the event of a power outage, and a personal help button that connects users to the emergency monitoring center.
 The personal help button may be worn as a pendant or wristband and is completely waterproof so users can wear it in the shower.
 Fall detection is available for an additional $5 a month.
 Users must have a working landline connection in their home; there is no cellular option for the standard At-Home.

-This is LifeFone’s least expensive system, costing $29.95 a month with a monthly payment plan.
+The At-Home device is LifeFone’s least expensive system, costing $29.95 a month with a monthly payment plan.
 The quarterly and annual plans are both slightly less expensive.
-The quarterly plan costs $27.95 a month, and the annual plan costs $22.68 a month.
+The quarterly plan costs $27.95 a month, and the annual plan saves users the most money per month, at $22.87 a month.

 This system uses AT&T’s cellular network rather than a landline, so it is an option for those who want in-home protection but do not have a working landline.
 Otherwise, the system has all of the same features and components as the standard At-Home.
 Users who want automatic fall detection may add the feature to their service plan for an additional $5 a month.